telemark/node-export-politicians/README.md

 ## File Examples

-See /data catalog for file examples.
+See /data directory for file examples.

 ## Import to mongo
 ```sh